xrdocs/asr9k/_tutorials/2023-04-24-asr9k-inline-map-t-border-relay-configuration-and-troubleshooting.md

 1.Anounce the cgv6 service and select the proper name:
 **service cgv6 CGV6-MAP-T**

-2.Traffic which come via the interfaces which are configured under service inline will be subjected to MAPT rules if it matches the class map that PBR will create internally based on CGN config.
+2.Traffic coming from the interfaces configured under the service will be the subject for applying the MAP-T rules.
 In our example 4th generation Tomahawk Line Card is used:

 **service-inline interface TenGigE0/6/0/0/0**
+**service-inline interface TenGigE0/6/0/0/1**

-3. Further we are entering the CPE domain to specify corresponding parameters.
+3. Next configure the CPE domain to specify corresponding parameters.
 Please mind the domain name as it will be used in troubleshooting commands:

 **service-type map-t-cisco MAPT-1**

-4. Next we specify the CPE domain parameters:
+4. Specify the CPE domain parameters:
 - We can use either default or single non-default VRF for IPv6 traffic.
 After IPv4 to IPv6 translation, packet will be forwarded to that VRF:

 **cpe-domain ipv6 vrf default**

-- Next we select the the prefix length both for IPv4 and IPv6.
+- Select the the prefix length both for IPv4 and IPv6.
 This is needed to define if additional information required for sharing-ratio and contigious-ports which are used in port/IP translation verification (based on RFC 7599 and 7597).
 If IPv6 prefix length is /64 or /128 and IPv4 length is /32 then sharing-ratio and contiguous-ports will not be considered in the translation and may not to be configured.
+Sharing-ratio and contiguous port will define k and m values explained above.

 **cpe-domain ipv6 prefix length 64**